How I spent two weeks with a group of Burmese monks at the Burmese border in Thailand during a major funeral ceremony.

 I explain to Nyne Chang that he had tried to install himself in my bungalow by pretexting the closing of the lower floor of his house.

 Nyne Chang is furious at this attitude.
 Both come from the Burmese state of Arakan.
 It is a real pride for my friend and someone who comes from it is supposed to behave with dignity.
-Although calm on the surface, I can feel that he is getting more and more angry.
+Although calm on the surface, I can feel that he is getting more and angrier.

 We find the rental store and explain the situation.
 The answer is clear: no scooter, no passport.

 While my driver had pretended to work here before entering the temple, no one seems to remember him.
-I'm advised to go to the police and file a complaint.
-I try again to call the mobile phone; still off...
-More and more angry, I leave a new message, threatening this time: I am with Nyne Chang and we will file a complaint with the police station.
-My friend even wants to go to the police in his country to put out a wanted notice: he fears that the former monk has fled to Burma during the night...
+I’m advised to go to the police and file a complaint.
+I try again to call the mobile phone; still off… Angrier and angrier, I leave a new message, threatening this time: I am with Nyne Chang and we will file a complaint with the police station.
+My friend even wants to go to the police in his country to put out a wanted notice: he fears that the former monk has fled to Burma during the night…

 As I begin the discussion with the police, my phone rings.